 An ABS is a bond issued by an entity created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owned by the ABS Issuer, whereby repayment is primarily derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity.

-There are two defining characteristics that must be present for a security to meet the definition of an asset backed security: 1) The holder of a debt instrument issued by an ABS issuer is in a different economic position than if the holder owned the ABS Issuer’s assets directly, and 2) When the assets owned by the ABS are non-financial assets, the assets are expected to generate a meaningful level of cash flows towards repayment of the bond other than through the sale or refinancing of the non-financial assets.
+There are two defining characteristics that must be present for a security to meet the definition of an ABS: 1) The holder of a debt instrument issued by an ABS issuer is in a different economic position than if the holder owned the ABS Issuer’s assets directly, and 2) When the assets owned by the ABS are non-financial assets, the assets are expected to generate a meaningful level of cash flows towards repayment of the bond other than through the sale or refinancing of the non-financial assets.

-Various discussions and components were addressed in the establishment of these broad concepts.
-Specific elements and discussion points are detailed within.
+Various discussions and components were addressed in the establishment of these broad concepts and throughout the development of the principles-based bond definition.
+Specific elements and discussion points are detailed within this issue paper.

 Security Structure Representing a Creditor Relationship

-Similar to long-standing guidance in defining a bond, the principles-based bond concepts only permit security structures to be considered eligible for Schedule D-1 reporting.
+Similar to long-standing guidance in defining a bond, the principles-based bond concepts only permits security structures to be considered eligible for Schedule D-1 reporting.
 Although the concepts continue reference to the adopted security definition from U.S. GAAP, the guidance is expanded to require that the evaluation of the structure under the security definition considers the substance of the instrument rather than solely its legal form.

 The consideration of whether a structure reflects a “security” is a key factor in determining the appropriate SSAP for accounting and reporting.
 A structure with one or more future payments that qualifies as a security has historically been captured as a bond, with measurement and risk-based capital (RBC) charges based on the NAIC designation.
 Under the prior SSAP guidance, bond securities did not require additional provisions for admittance and would likely only be subject to nonadmittance based on state investment limits.
 This treatment is distinctly different than a “non-security’ structure considered to be a loan under SSAP No. 20—Nonadmitted Assets or SSAP No. 21.
 For these structures, the ability to admit the loan under the SSAP provisions is contingent on the nature of the loan and qualifying collateral or related party assessments.
 (State investment limits may have additional loan to value requirements that impact admittance.)
 Loans (other than mortgage loans) are captured on Schedule BA: Other Long-Term Invested Assets and are likely limited by state investment limits along with other invested assets reported on Schedule BA.
 Although the RBC charge for admitted collateral loans is lower than other Schedule BA investments, the RBC charge is still higher than Schedule D-1 investments with most NAIC designations.